 Since the insulation, storm doors, and new windows, we have have not been forced to turn on the gas heat in the winter.
 We are able to use radiant heat as needed instead of turning on the gas heat.
 In the summer time, we can now use 2 high velocity fans to facilitate air exchange in the summer in the cool evening hours after the daytime temps would normally require air conditioning.

 Once we added insulation below our wooden floor and above the ceiling, added double-pane low_e windows, and Anderson storm doors, the temperature inside the house no longer gets extreme in the summer.
 We don’t have a/c.

 You can view the full Home Power article here.
 You will have to become a member to view the article.

 Thanks to the Dolphins for sharing their story and images with Small House Style!
 If you’d like to share your’s, read this post.

 Incoming search terms:

-- solar power for 600 square foot home
+- solar panels required for 800 square foot home

 - Solar panel for 600 sq ft house